pamukkale the roman baths

 Pamukkale literally means cotton castle in Turkish.
 This beautiful place got its name from the snow-white limestone, that shaped the basins over millennia through calcite-rich springs.
 Today the site hosts a thousand tourists every year that comes to enjoy the thermal waters.

 Previously open to tourists, the famous travertine terraces are nowadays closed to preserve them from the ravages of mass tourism.
 Even so, you can still bathe in the basins that are on the way to reach the top.
-Or you can quietly enjoy the thermal waters if you booked one of the hotels that have access to the springs as well.
+Or you can quietly enjoy the thermal waters if you booked one of the hotels that have access to the springs as well, we did it and it was absolutely worth it!

 Only be careful to your body temperature and blood pressure while bathing.
 Speaking from experience, it isn’t safe to stay for too long, you could risk fainting from low blood pressure.
 Explication panels are everywhere indicating the optimal duration of your thermal experience.